 Prerequisite: EDU 327 and EDU 340.
 Co-requisite: EDU 428.
-The purpose of this course is to provide an overview of the educational needs of exceptional students, including children with learning and/or behavior problems, children with physical disabilities or sensory impairments, and children who are intellectually gifted or have a special talent.
-This course requires a field placement in collaboration with EDU 428.
+The purpose of this course is to provide an overview of the educational needs of exceptional students, including children with learning and/or behavior problems, children

 Teachers as Leader and Mentor